-- 4.31.
-One of those to whom Mr Tyson said compliance responsibilities had been delegated was Mr A, a senior lawyer who had performed the CF10 and CF11 functions while at previous firms which offered CFDs and Spread-Bets to their customers.
+- 4.34.
+During an interview with the Authority, Mr Tyson acknowledged his own limited understanding of the activities of the CFD desk but claimed that oversight of its activities had been appropriately delegated to employees within the legal and compliance departments.
+But such delegations, as may have been made, were not clearly documented, with the result that there was uncertainty over which responsibilities had been delegated and to whom. - 4.35.
+One of those to whom Mr Tyson said compliance responsibilities had been delegated was Mr A, a senior lawyer, who had performed the CF10 and CF11 functions while at previous firms which offered CFDs and Spread-Bets to their customers.
 Mr A joined Sigma in mid-2014 initially as a consultant and as a permanent employee from early 2015.
-Another was a more junior employee within the Compliance Department, Mr B. - 4.32.
+Another was a more junior employee within the Compliance Department, Mr B. - 4.36.
 Mr Tyson stated that "[Mr A] had two roles with the firm, one was to advise and deal with any legal matters in his function as a practising lawyer.
 The other was to advise, implement and run the Compliance Department within Sigma ...
 We as a firm brought in what we considered at the time the appropriate skills and knowledge into the firm in the light of the new business unit ...
-So [Mr A] having held CF10, CF11 functions at [two firms], we deemed that knowledge and experience as being exactly what we needed to, sort of, plug the gap that we had".
+So [Mr A] having held CF10, CF11 functions at [two firms], we deemed that knowledge and experience as being exactly what we

+- needed to, sort of, plug the gap that we had".
 Mr Tyson observed "I think we didn't rely on Steve [Tomlin] to perform that function [CF10].
-We relied on the external compliance consultancy firms before we hired [Mr A]". - 4.33.
+We relied on the external compliance consultancy firms before we hired [Mr A]". - 4.37.
 Mr A, however, told the Authority that he did not have a role in relation to compliance other than to give legal advice on regulatory matters.
-He said that his potentially taking a Head of Compliance role was discussed but he never agreed to do so. - 4.34.
-Mr Tyson said that as to the performance of his CF11 role, for oversight of Sigma's compliance with the Authority's rules on systems and controls against money laundering, he relied on Mr A for the "day-to-day of that". - 4.35.
-Sigma was unable to provide the Authority with a signed and agreed job description setting out Mr A's responsibilities for compliance, or financial crime, matters delegated to him by Mr Tomlin, or by the Board, or more generally in relation to his responsibilities for the activities of the Compliance Department.
+He said that his potentially taking a Head of Compliance role was discussed but he never agreed to do so. - 4.38.
+Mr Tyson said that as to the performance of his CF11 role, for oversight of Sigma's compliance with the Authority's rules on systems and controls against money laundering, he relied on Mr A for the "day-to-day of that". - 4.39.
+Sigma was unable to provide the Authority with any job description which set out Mr A's responsibilities for compliance, or financial crime, matters delegated to him by Mr Tyson or by the Board, or more generally in relation to his responsibilities for the activities of the Compliance Department.
 A draft employment contract was exchanged between Sigma and Mr A on 17 February 2015 which described his role as "General Counsel & Chief Compliance Officer".
-Correspondence between Mr A and Messrs Tyson, Tomlin and Kent in November 2014 demonstrates that Mr A was communicating with them regarding both legal and compliance matters.
+Correspondence between Mr A and Messrs Tyson, Tomlin and Kent in November 2014 demonstrates that Mr A was communicating with them regarding both legal and compliance matters. - 4.40.

-4.36.
 Mr Tomlin stated that the CFD desk fell entirely outside his CF10 responsibilities and that he was not involved in compliance issues that arose in that part of the business.
 He did not know what systems and controls were in place regarding surveillance of the CFD desk or what practical arrangements were in place to investigate potentially suspicious trades.
 He did not know who was responsible for suspicious transaction reporting on the CFD desk, and was unaware of any STRs or STORs that Sigma may have submitted arising from its activities.
 The CFD desk was, Mr Tomlin said, "run as a separate company by Simon [Tyson]".